vardaansinha/devops/_posts/2023-03-27-AWSDevolpment.md

 ### Make sure that the docker-compose.yml is up to dagte
-- Edit the docker-compose.yml file and edit the flask_port, volumes, and the image
+- Edit the docker-compose.yml file and edit the left port to your own unique one, volumes, and the image
 ![image](https://vardaansinha.github.io/devops/images/dockercompose.PNG)

 ### Start Running Docker